looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

-To accomplish a multiple configuration build, you must define each target's configuration separately using a parallel configuration file in the :term:`Build Directory` or configuration directory within a layer, and you must follow a required file hierarchy.
+To accomplish a multiple configuration build, you must define each target's configuration separately using a parallel configuration file in the :term:`Build Directory`, and you must follow a required file hierarchy.
 Additionally, you must enable the multiple configuration builds in your ``local.conf`` file.